EtherTyper/santa/README.md

 Your kids have two main options: To do it via GitHub, which is the clean, easy system that rendered this README for you, and git, the CLI, or Command Line Interface, that GitHub does the nitty gritty on.
 I've found that GitHub is much easier to use than git for kids, taking away the confusion of remote versus local repositories and adding built in issue resolution systems.
 However, they've made some more important limiting changes as well, including the removal of distinction between fast-forward and commit merging, and the requirement to "annotate" commits and tags.
 It's completely your choice to make.

 Also, you should think about whether to give them push access.
-If not, they'll have to go through a merge process with the maagement, (you), before they can submit changes, and will learn about Pull Requests.
+If not, they'll have to go through a merge process with the manager, (you), before they can submit changes, and will learn about Pull Requests.
 If so, they simply have to sync their commits to get them on the list immediately.

 ### Installing git